FAQs: US Army Corps of Engineers Beneficial Use Project

 When will the project begin and end?

-Construction started in July in the AIWW placement areas.
-Clearing, dewatering, and material
+Construction started in July of 2024 in the AIWW placement areas.
+Clearing, dewatering, and material stockpiling are ongoing.
+The anticipated completion is expected in August of 2025.

 Will the project prevent public access to the beach?